antoniocasero/ACPReminder/README.md

 [localNotifications checkIfLocalNotificationHasBeenTriggered];
 ```
  It will check if we have any local notification scheduled, if the notification has not been triggered, it will reset it.

-### Configuration

-You can define the messages that you want to present to the user, the way to present the messages could be random/sequential, scheduling the time between the messages..

-####Properties
+###Properties
 ```
 @property (nonatomic, strong) NSArray* messages;
 ```
 Array of strings, contains the messages that you want to present as local notifications.
+It's highly recommended to use NSLocalizedString.

 ```
 @property (nonatomic, strong) NSArray* timePeriods;
 ```
-Array of time periods, between the local notification presented and the next one.
+Array of NSNumbers that defined the time periods, between the local notification presented and the next one.
+By default, the numbers represent days but there is an attribute, only for testing purposes, to convert those days into seconds. (@see sample code).

 ```
 @property (nonatomic, assign) BOOL randomMessage;